-Long standing diabetes may lead to retina damage and vision loss.
-Singapore National Eye Centre gives an overview and why it’s important to have regular eye examinations.
+Long standing diabetes may lead to retina damage and vision loss, also known as diabetic retinopathy.
+The Singapore National Eye Centre (SNEC) gives an overview of the condition and why it’s important to have regular eye examinations.

 What is diabetic retinopathy?

 The retina is the layer that lines the inside of the back of the eye.
 The function of the retina is very much like the film in a camera.
 It contains millions of light-sensing cells that detect the images we see.
 Diabetes can cause damage to the retina, causing loss of vision due to swelling of the retina, insufficient blood supply to the retina cells, bleeding inside the eye or scarring and detachment of the retina.

 Diabetes damages the small blood vessels in the retina over time.
 These small blood vessels can leak, causing swelling of the retina.
 They can also become blocked, causing the retina to react by trying to grow new blood vessels.
 These abnormal and fragile new vessels bleed into the cavity of the eye.
 Scars can form from these new vessels which then pull on the retina and cause it to detach.
 All these factors can lead to severe and permanent vision loss.